 The Japanese remained in Hawaii for more than three months until an American ship offered to take them home.
 When the trading ship Perseverance, commanded by Captain Amasa Delano, arrived in Hawaii, Delano learned that Captain Sole had left the Japanese under the care of King Kamehameha I until another ship could take them back to Japan via China.
 Capt Sole left one of the anchors from the Japanese wreck, forty axes, and some other articles to compensate for their living in Hawaii.
 Sole also left a note describing the Japanese for anyone who could take them back to Japan.

+Thus, Delano offered to take them as far as China so that they could find their way back home on another ship inasmuch as only Dutch and Chinese ships were allowed to enter Nagasaki, the only port then open to foreigners.
 On August 17, 1806, all eight Japanese left O’ahu with Delano aboard the Perseverance.
 Zenmatsu described the departure in personal terms: August 15, was a day for festivities for our home village shrine.
 Everyone felt so homesick, longing to return home.
 On that same day, an American trading ship, the Perseverance, about 2000 Goku (300 tons), with a crew of sixty-three, arrived in Hawaii for their provisions.
 Learning of our presence, they came to see us.
 Upon seeing a banner-like object that was left by the captain of the rescuing ship, and after talking among themselves, they urged us to board their ship.

 The Hawaiians, old and young, who had become friendly to us during our stay, brought taro, sweet potatoes, beef, pork, and chicken to the ship and stayed around us, and one by one bade farewell to us.
 When the ship left Honolulu on August 17, about five hundred Hawaiians came out to the shore, waving their hands and shouting ‘goodbye’.
 They stayed to see us off until the ship was out of sight.
 We were so deeply touched that we all could not hold back our tears.
 About 2000 RI (4880 miles) of sailing away from Hawaii, the Americans pointed to the north saying ‘Japan!
 Japan!’
 We became excited, purified ourselves, and bowed toward the direction of Japan.
 When we begged the Americans to take us to Japan, they indicated ‘no’ by gesturing with signs signifying that we would be beheaded.